laksayo/laksayo.github.io/info.md

 At the moment, I am no longer selling items internationally or online.
 I will still be selling at conventions and you can check [Conventions page]({{ "/conventions/" | relative_url }}) to see where and when my booth will pop up next!

-I'm still taking digital commissions, you can check out my [VGen page](https://vgen.co/laksayo) to see my offerings, or send me a message for something fully customized.
+I'm still taking digital commissions!
+Check out my [VGen page](https://vgen.co/laksayo) to see my offerings, or send me a message for something fully customized.